 Although Ecwid has traditionally been a product that lets you add an online store to an existing website, it now allows you to set up a standalone store too, called an ‘Ecwid Instant Site.’

-Now, while an Instant Site is limited in terms of the number of pages you can create — 1 with the Free plan, 3 with the Venture plan, 10 on the Business plan, and up to 100 with the Unlimited plan — it’s nonetheless potentially very useful.
-In particular, it gives merchants who are starting a business but have not yet finished developing a full website a very good ‘stopgap’ solution.
+Now, while an Instant Site is limited in terms of the number of pages you can create — 1 with the Starter plan, 3 with the Venture plan, 10 on the Business plan, and up to 100 with the Unlimited plan — it’s nonetheless very useful in some contexts.

 You can either host your ‘Instant Site’ on the Ecwid domain (i.e., at a mystore.ecwid.com address) or map it to your own custom domain (www.yourstorename.com).

-You can blog on your Instant Site (something that is important for inbound marketing campaigns) — but when trying to do this, I discovered that it involves a really odd workaround where product categories are used to create posts.
+You can technically blog on your Instant Site (something that is important for inbound marketing campaigns) — but when trying to do this, I discovered that it involves a really odd workaround where product categories are used to create posts.

 This all compares positively with the likes of Squarespace, Wix and BigCommerce, which typically charge at least $30 to $40 per month to let you create a standalone store — but that said, the end result you’ll get from such platforms will be considerably more sophisticated than anything you’ll be able to create with an Ecwid Instant Site.